Urban90/deepFlow/README.md

 A single ZIP file per sample is expected.
 Results will be written in the `output` directory of the current folder.

-*Currently, the output file doesn't have a unique name, so, don't forget to move it.
-To be fixed in the next commit*

 ***Docker mounts your `HOME` directory inside `data`***